 - Respect for the ethnic and cultural diversity of classmates provides for a more nurturing environment for all.

 - Students should be aware that their classmates come from a wide variety of religious and ethnic backgrounds and that they will have differing lifestyles and viewpoints.
-This diversity is an important resource in our community, contributing to personal and professional growth of all.
+This diversity is an important resource in our community, contributing to the personal and professional growth of all.

 - Students should be sensitive to the importance of these issues and should seek opportunities to enhance appreciation of multiple cultures through dialog, educational opportunities, etc.